Sandi Toksvig: Drama and factual

 In November 2015, Toksvig was a guest of BBC Radio 4's Desert Island Discs.
-Her choices included Joe Nichols ("What's a Guy Gotta Do"), Gustav Winckler, The Weather Girls, Barbra Streisand, and Bonnie Langford.
-Her book choice was The Ashley Book of Knots, and her luxury item was an endless supply of the Daily Mail.
+Her choices included Joe Nichols ("What's a Guy Gotta Do"), Gustav Winckler, The Weather Girls, Barbra Streisand and Bonnie Langford.
+Her book choice was The Ashley Book of Knots, and her luxury item was an endless supply of the Daily Mail for use as clothing, insulation and toilet paper.

-Her most recent play Silver Lining opened at the Rose Theatre Kingston on 11 February 2017, before touring to Portsmouth, Oxford, Cambridge, Ipswich, Keswick, York, and Salford.
-It centres around five elderly ladies and a young carer in a retirement home which is about to be flooded by a storm.
-It stars Rachel Davies, Keziah Joseph, Maggie McCarthy, Joanna Monro, Sheila Reid, and Amanda Walker.
-Toksvig's son, Theo Toksvig-Stewart, made his professional stage debut in the play.
+Her most recent play Silver Lining opened at the Rose Theatre Kingston on 11 February 2017, before touring to Portsmouth, Oxford, Cambridge, Ipswich, Keswick, York and Salford.
+It centres on five elderly ladies and a young carer in a retirement home that is about to be flooded by a storm.
+The production starred Rachel Davies, Keziah Joseph, Maggie McCarthy, Joanna Monro, Sheila Reid and Amanda Walker.
+Toksvig's son, Theo Toksvig-Stewart, made his professional stage debut in Silver Lining.

 On 11 June 2019, Toksvig appeared on former Prime Minister of Australia Julia Gillard's podcast.
-Notably, Toksvig states "Wikipedia is a marvelous idea and the idea is that it is a crowd sourced encyclopedia of knowledge, what a fantastic notion.
-But what's happening is that women are disappearing so 90% of Wikipedia's content is about men and their achievements and 9% is about women.
-1% are still making up their mind.
+Notably, Toksvig stated: "Wikipedia is a marvellous idea and the idea is that it is a crowd-sourced encyclopaedia of knowledge, what a fantastic notion.
+But what's happening is that women are disappearing, so 90 per cent of Wikipedia's content is about men and their achievements, and 9% is about women.
+One per cent are still making up their mind.
 So that proportion is completely out of kilter and we desperately need to do something about it.
-Part of the problem is that it is edited by volunteers but there are about 350,000 "uber" volunteers that tend, no offence to them, to be the same kind of guy who has the time to sit and do it and doesn't have laundry to do and are actively editing women out.
+Part of the problem is that it is edited by volunteers but there are about 350,000 'uber' volunteers that tend, no offence to them, to be the same kind of guy who has the time to sit and do it and doesn't have laundry to do and are actively editing women out.
 There are two issues: 1) women's achievements are not being inputted and 2) women are actively being edited out...
 I am intent on trying to change this if we can."

 During the COVID-19 lockdown period in 2020, Toksvig created and performed "Vox Tox", a YouTube mini-series, from her home.
 These 10-minute sessions promoted the activities of women across the ages, being inspired by items from Toksvig's own library of books and biographies.

+Toksvig collaborated with Björn Ulvaeus on "Mamma Mia: The Party" in 2018, leading to her officiating at his wedding to Christina Sas in Copenhagen on 21 September 2024.

+In 2025, as an affiliated researcher in the Department of Sociology, University of Cambridge, Toksvig started to lead a new Mappa Mundi project, a partnership between the University of Cambridge Faculty of Education and the Leverhulme Centre for the Future of Intelligence.
+The project aims to create a digital atlas documenting the voices, experiences and expertise of women around the world.